Saravananmoorthy/dchq-docker-java-solr-mongo-cassandra-example/readme.md

 -   Apache HTTP Server (httpd) and Nginx (for load balancing)

--   WebSphere, JBoss, Tomcat and Jetty (as the application server)
+-   JBoss, Tomcat and Jetty (as the application server)

+-   Solr (for the full-text search)

--   MySQL, PostgreSQL, and Oracle (for the database)
+-   Mongo, Cassandra, MySQL, and Oracle (for the database)

 In this project, we will provide a step-by-step guide for configuring, deploying and managing this Java application using different application stacks and on different cloud/virtual infrastructure.

 We will cover:

--   Configuring the web.xml and webapp-config.xml files in the Java application
+-   Configuring the Java files for database and Solr connection environment variables

 -   Using the liquibase bean to initialize the connected database